The Complete Chicago Riverwalk Guide

 - Wendella Water Taxi Access

-The Marina Plaza is one of the larger tourist attraction areas.
+The Marina Plaza is one of the larger tourist attraction areas on the Chicago Riverwalk.
 Here you can eat, shop, grab a drink, or just relax while enjoying the water.
 The Cove is a bit different, as the focus is primarily on getting out on the River and having fun while cruising around.
 This is the main area for getting out on and coming back in from the river.
 Lastly, the River Theater is a passageway from the busy street of Upper Wacker to the peaceful Riverwalk.

-Here’s a breakdown of three of the newer areas on the Riverwalk.
+Here’s a breakdown of three of the newer areas in our Chicago Riverwalk guide.
 These are:

 The Swimming Hole (Between LaSalle and Wells)